This map was published in 1910, but must have been surveyed a few years

 The house remained with the Jepson family for many years, retaining all

 its original features: Mary in died in 1962, aged 95, and the house

 passed to her un-married daughter Mabel who lived there until she sold

-it in 1986 to a family who still live there happily in 2011.
+it in 1986 to a family who were still there when this item was written in 2011.
 A

 remarkable continuity of ownership, although perhaps quite typical of